IllinoisLegalAidOnline/ilao-documentation/docs/source/otis_features_custom.rst

 Using custom fields
 ====================
-An OTIS partner may ask specific questions where the answers can be transferred via the Additional Qualifiers section of guided navigation.
+An OTIS partner may ask specific questions where the answers can be transferred via the :ref:`otis-features-qualifiers` section of guided navigation.

+See :ref:`otis-features-qualifiers`